So you want to be an advocate of open-plan home living? Sounds like a fantastic idea!

 If you choose to create an opening for a new window or door in a load bearing wall, consider how to support the structure above the new opening.

-A lintel made from steel, timbre, concrete, or stone can support the wall above the new opening.
+A lintel made from steel, timber, concrete, or stone can support the wall above the new opening.
 This, again, will require the calculation of the weight-bearing capacity required.
 Then, you can select the specified lintel.

 Technically, you could install a new lintel yourself.
 But it can prove to be quite difficult, which is why it’s best to leave the installation to a licenced builder.